AnyChart/docs.anychart.com/Basic_Charts_Types/Step_Area_Chart.md

 ## Settings

-The Step Area chart is a modification of the Area chart, so these two types share all the settings.
+The Step Area chart is a modification of the Area chart, so these two types share almost all the settings.
 You can find more settings in this article: [Area Chart](Area_Chart).

 Also, in AnyChart there are many settings that are configured in the same way for all chart types, including the Step Area chart (for example, legend and interactivity settings): [General Settings](General_Settings).